bob-g4bby/Bob-Edwards--Forth-Stuff/Nascom/README.md

  spell.fth - e.g. SPELL 'wordname' -- Decompile a word in the dictionary for debug purposes

+ String Library from Mark Wills.fth - Adds a string stack to the system with many string manipulation words - recommended

  throw-catch.fth - an error management system that works a bit like the 'back button' in a web browser.
-Automatically cleans up the stacks and returns with a non-zero error code.
-Zero error code means 'no error'
+Automatically cleans up the stacks and returns if an error is non-zero.